ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 Cons of this setup are as follows:

 1. New files will not be available on Google Drive until you run the rclone move script
-2. There will be 3 points of failure on this setup, RClone, apps that are connected to MergerFS folder and MergerFS
+2. There will be 3 points of failure on this setup, RClone, apps that are connected to the MergerFS folder and MergerFS
 3. Monitoring functions such as Plex's “Update my library automatically“ will not work for mounts.
 You may need to set your application to periodically scan the mount.

 Before we proceed, it is imperative to stop all rclone/plexdrive processes and stop all the apps that are connected to your rclone mount before proceeding.